-As run-away consumption leads to run-away climate change, we each need to stop and decide what is it ‘we’ as individual can do to turn things around.
+As run-away consumption leads to run-away climate change, we each need to stop and decide what it is that we as individuals can do to turn things around.

-These days the contents of his fridge are 100% home produce, as is most of his diet, and any abundant farm produce is preserved and/or sold locally.
-He’s recycling, re-purposing, repairing, traveling less, consuming as little as possible, skill-sharing and passing on his knowledge after a fantastic 20 year journey on the land….
+These days their diet is about 80% home production, and sometimes the contents of their fridge are 100% home produce.
+Surplus abundant farm produce is preserved, and/or sold locally.
+They recycle, re-purpose, repair, travel less, buy very few new items, share skills, and passing on their knowledge after a fantastic 20 year journey on the land….

 I could go on, but I’ll save the story for David to tell.
 Join him at the short talks stage for stories, tips and tricks in becoming a home producers.

 ………….And be sure to Visit the Murrnong Stall in the Alternative Farming area to buy some of their wonderful produce or join David in the conversation hub for a more intimate chat.